Serving California Residents with Online Therapy

 What is EMDR Therapy and How can it Help you?

-EMDR (Eye Movement Desensitization and Reprocessing) is a therapy developed in the 1980s by Francine Shapiro, PhD, to help process and resolve traumatic memories.
+EMDR therapy for PTSD and other trauma is a treatment developed in the 1980s by Francine Shapiro, PhD, to help process and resolve traumatic memories.
 Based on the Adaptive Information Processing model, EMDR changes the way you remember and experience trauma.
 It helps you move past painful events by reorganizing scattered or unprocessed parts of the memory.
 As a result, you can release negative emotions, self-beliefs, and physical sensations that have been trapped in your body since the incident.

 Eye Movement Desensitization and Reprocessing (EMDR) is a highly effective, evidence-based therapy for PTSD that I’ve been using for over 16 years.
-I tailor each session to your unique needs and preferences, ensuring a personalized approach to healing.
+It helps change the way you think, feel, and experience the memory so you're not emotionally captive to it.
 Together, we can work toward helping you feel safe, calm, and connected again.

 How Does EMDR Work?